dchambers/composerjs/README.md

 ### NodeList Properties

-Unlike normal nodes, nodes within node-lists don't have a `p()` method, and the `p()` method is available on the node-list instead.
-When used to request an input-property, the input-property received is an array containing every property-value for a given property name across an entire node-list, for example:
+Unlike normal nodes, nodes within node-lists don't have a `p()` method, and `p()` is available on the node-list instead.
+When used as an input-property for a handler, the the handler receives an array containing the values for all nodes within the node-list, for example:

 ```js
 model.addHandler([nodes.p('name').as('names')], ['allNames'], function(in, out, current) {